VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 The **App.config** file contains the **DbContext.ConferenceManagement**
 connection string.
-The migration utility uses this connection string to connect to the SQL Azure database that contains the SQL tables used by the application.
+The migration utility uses this connection string to connect to the SQL Database database that contains the SQL tables used by the application.
 Ensure that this connection string points to the SQL Azure database that contains your production data.
-You can verify which SQL Azure database your production environment uses by looking in the active **ServiceConfiguration.csfg** file.
+You can verify which SQL Database database your production environment uses by looking in the active **ServiceConfiguration.csfg** file.

 > **Note:** If you are running the application locally using the